Moving To The UK? The 10 Cultural Things You NEED To Know.

 Our text messages look naked without an X at the end.
 Why does a little kiss at the end of the text mellow the tone so much?
 If you message someone “come here now” it sounds so fierce right?
 A little kiss at the end seems much less threatening.

-Sundays is a day designated to roast dinners.
-Literally just because.
+Sunday is a day designated to roast dinners, because why not.
 If you go to a pub to take something other than a roast dinner, are you ok?
-I’m not sure why this seems to be a permanent tradition but you must try it if you haven’t.
+You must try it if you haven’t.

 Brits at airports are something else.
-Only could a British person be drinking beer at 3 am whilst another is eating a 4 cheeseburgers with fries.
+Only could a British person be drinking beer at 3 am whilst another is eating cheeseburgers with fries at 4 am.
 Let’s give an honourable mention to the individuals who have BOTH.
-No judgement here!
+No judgement here.

 Socks and sandals might seem weird to you.
 For a Brit however, this is THE outfit for running errands.
 Yes, in public.

-We have carpets in our bathrooms and washing machines in the kitchen.
-I don’t get it either.
+We have carpets in our bathrooms and washing machines in the kitchen, although I’m not too sure why.

-The ability to know exactly where someone is from by the accent they have.
+We have an ability to know exactly where someone is from, by the accent they have.
 You could say 4 words and a Brit will have your location sussed out within seconds.
 Useful skill?
-Nope.
-Impressive?
+Nope, but is it impressive?
 Hell yes.

 The word “Pancake” is used to talk about a crepe.
 So if we’re eating crepes with lemon juice on ‘Pancake Day’ then mind your business haha.
 Oh, Pancake Day is a real thing by the way.

 You could be so angry at something, livid in fact, but if someone asks you how you feel you will lie.
 Usually something along the lines of ‘all fine thanks’ slips out.